My first experience with teaching high frequency words was filled with confusion.

 Where can I get materials for teaching high frequency words?

-Each week of the program, students work on words that have a certain sound or spelling pattern – and they also learn a few high frequency words (that may or may not follow the pattern).
+Also, in my phonics program, during each week of the program, students work on words that have a certain sound or spelling pattern – and they also learn a few high frequency words (that may or may not follow the pattern).

 The high frequency words in the program don’t match any one specific list (i.e. Dolch or Fry).
 They were derived from a few different resources and designed specifically to equip students with words that will be useful to them in their reading and writing.